 The above are advanced flying and filming techniques.
 With some practice you will master these filming techniques and your aerial footage will be top notch.

 Orbit a scene – This is a fantastic aerial filming technique.
 You can learn to orbit using the sticks on the remote control.
-Or if you have one of the latest drones such as the Phantom 4, Yuneec Typhoon H and 3DR SOLO then Orbit is an autonomous flight mode.
+Or if you have one of the latest drones such as the Phantom 4, Yuneec Typhoon H then Orbit is an autonomous flight mode.
+The top of the range DJI Mavic 2 Pro and Zoom have many intelligent flight modes including “Circle”.
 You can also orbit any object or scenery using Point Of Interest and Waypoints.

 Sunrise and Sunset – Aerial filming at these times can give you true outstanding shots.
 The light and shadow effect is different than during mid morning and afternoon hours.
 Read as much about cameras setting for sunrise and sunset.
 Perfect filming at these times and your aerial footage will be stunning.

 This next video show you Orbit mode on the DJI Phantom 3.
 It’s a terrific aerial filming angle.
-The Phantom 3, Phantom 4 and Inspire 1 have many more flight modes which make filming all the more easier.
+The Phantom 3, Inspire 1, the Phantom 4 Pro and the top Inspire 2 have loads of flight modes which make filming all the more easier.

 Weather is a big influence on aerial filming.
 The ideal conditions are clear or cloudy days with very little wind.
 Here are some tips.